Rajpratik71/Mininet-wiki/MininetFAQ.md

 Transparent bridging of L2/Ethernet networks doesn't work if the topology has loops in it, for a variety of reasons: ARP does broadcasts, packets are flooded by default, learning switches don't deal well with seeing the same MAC address on multiple ports and could potentially learn a route to themselves, and Ethernet frames don't have a time to live field (TTL) like IP packets (otherwise flooding might work, if inefficiently.)
 As a result, many Ethernet bridges implement variants of a Spanning Tree Protocol (STP), which simply deactivates links in the network to remove loops.
 Of course, this also throws away network bandwidth that you could otherwise be using, and creates a bottleneck at the root of the tree.

-The !OpenFlow reference controller ( <code>controller</code>) implements a bridge/learning switch, as does NOX's <code>pyswitch</code> module.
+The OpenFlow reference controller ( <code>controller</code>) implements a bridge/learning switch, as does NOX's <code>pyswitch</code> module.

 In general, if you want to use a network with loops in it, you need to be absolutely sure that your controller supports such a network.
 As mentioned above, <code>controller</code> and <code>pyswitch</code> do not by default.
 NOX has a <code>spanning_tree</code> module, which you may wish to investigate.

 ### Why do the switch data ports have random MAC addresses?
 How do I assign MAC and IP addresses to the switch data ports?

 The MAC addresses reported by Linux for the switch data ports are meaningless.
-The switch is controlled by !OpenFlow, so you should use !OpenFlow to ensure that any packets destined "for the switch" are properly routed.
+The switch is controlled by OpenFlow, so you should use !OpenFlow to ensure that any packets destined "for the switch" are properly routed.
 You "assign" MAC and IP addresses "to the switch" by using !OpenFlow rather than the Linux IP stack.
 If you attempt to use the Linux IP stack instead, it really won't work unless you are using the Linux kernel for routing (which you aren't - you're using an !OpenFlow switch!)
 You should never attempt to use "ifconfig" or other utilities to assign an IP address to a switch data port.
 Usually you will want your controller to handle packets such as ARP and ICMP which are sent to and from "the switch," and you will want IP packets which are sent to to be handled by appropriate flow table entries.
 You can pick any "MAC" address you like for the switch.